A Diary of Dislocation (Diario de una mudanza)

 Garland drives the edge of words into experience, unlocking all the dimensions it holds.
 Verónica Boix, Revista Eñe

-We witness a beautiful bareness, a very poetic and very important way of telling the story of the changes a woman goes through.
+We witness a beautiful nakedness, a very poetic and very important way of recounting the changes that a woman goes through.
 Flavia Pitella